 Collingwood Citizens’ Band had a fine reputation.
 They used to practice every Sunday morning at Collingwood Football ground.
 We could hear them quite clearly.
 They had tremendous volume.
 They sometimes used to march.
 (Collingwood History Committee et al., 1994, p.
 38)

-There are numerous articles dating from the 1930’s and 1940’s which shows the band performing in many concerts, parades and other events.
-They also competed in competitions interstate and around Victoria, and because of their reputation, they were invited guests and other band events.
+There are numerous articles dating from the 1930s and 1940s which shows the band performing in many concerts, parades, and other events.
+They also competed in competitions interstate and around Victoria, and because of their reputation, they were invited guests at other band events.
 The Royal South Street Society didn’t run a band contest every year so Collingwood participated in other events.
-In the early 1950’s their conductor Massa Johnston passed away and the band played at his funeral (“Tribute to Bandsman,” 1954).
+In the early 1950s their conductor Massa Johnston passed away and the band played at his funeral (“Tribute to Bandsman,” 1954).
 This perhaps sounded a death knell for the Collingwood Citizens’ Band and it is not long after this date that we see no more articles about their activities.
 It is unclear as to which year the band officially ended.

-Collingwood Citizens’ Band were a remarkably stable ensemble for their time, especially when compared to neighbouring bands.
+Collingwood Citizens’ Band were a remarkably stable ensemble for their time, especially when compared to neighboring bands.
 They had an enviable contesting record and were the pride of the municipality.
-Their history is well noted, and it is hoped that we might see some of the physical artefacts come to light.
+Their history is well noted, and it is hoped that we might see some of the physical artifacts come to light.

 The Fitzroy Bands: